ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 # NgRx Data

-NgRx Data is an extension that offers a gentle introduction to NgRx by simplifying management of entity data while reducing the amount of boilerplate.
+NgRx Data is an extension that offers a gentle introduction to NgRx by simplifying management of **entity data** while reducing the amount of boilerplate.

+Entity data is only one kind of application data.
+NgRx Data should not be used for non-entity or highly idiosyncratic data.

 <div class="alert is-important">